suryamondal/useful_git_commands/README.md

 - `git diff` : It shows the changes you have done after the last commit
 - `git diff main` : This shows the (committed) difference between `main` and this branch.
 - any other possible combinations.

 ### GIT LOG
 I usually push the changes to remote, and then browse it on a browser to check the logs.
-But one might can execute `git log` to see the commit log.
+But one might execute `git log` in local machine to see the commit log.

 ### GIT REFLOG
 This shows the position of `head`.
-This is useful if you want to reset to any previous commit, using `git reset --hard bd6903f`.
-But please try not use it.
+It is useful if you want to reset to any previous commit, using `git reset --hard bd6903f`.
+But please try not use it, better to go for another commit.

-### In case a large file is added to git
+### In case a large file is added to git and it is needed to be removed from each commit
 ```
 git filter-branch --force --index-filter 'git rm --cached --ignore-unmatch path/to/file' --prune-empty --tag-name-filter cat -- --all
 git push origin1 --force --all